DataDog/dogstatsd-ruby/README.md

 ### v5.x Common Pitfalls

-Version v5.x of `dogstatsd-ruby` is using a companion thread for flushing.
+Version v5.x of `dogstatsd-ruby` is using a sender thread for flushing.
 This provides better performance, but you need to consider the following pitfalls:

-1. Applications that use `fork` after having created the dogstatsd instance: the child process will automatically spawn a new companion thread to flush metrics.
+1. Applications that use `fork` after having created the dogstatsd instance: the child process will automatically spawn a new sender thread to flush metrics.

 2. Applications that create multiple instances of the client without closing them: it is important to `#close` all instances to free the thread and the socket they are using otherwise you will leak those resources.